jrasmusson/ios-professional-course/Bankey/3-Protocol-Delegate/README.md

 }
 ```

+- Discuss
+ - Extensions common way to in Swift implement `protocol`
-- Discuss `foo` in print statement.
+ -  `foo` in print statement.

 Need to keep our view controllers around so we can register ourselves as the delegate.